uswds/uswds/CONTRIBUTING.md

 This project follows the 18F Front End Guide [CSS](https://pages.18f.gov/frontend/#css) and [JavaScript](https://pages.18f.gov/frontend/#javascript).
 Please use this guide for your reference.

+## Our use of branches

+The `staging` branch is the bleeding edge of development.
+When cutting a new [release](https://github.com/18F/web-design-standards/releases), we update the versioning on our files by branching off of the `staging` branch and submitting a pull request into our `release` branch.
+This helps to make `staging` a place that can always receive contributions, no matter where we are in the release process.
+New commits to `staging` are automatically deployed to [our staging site](https://standards-staging.usa.gov/).

+The `master` branch always holds the latest production-ready release.
+When cutting a [release](https://github.com/18F/web-design-standards/releases), we create a release branch from `staging` named for the new version: for example, `v0.9.x`.
+Once we’ve completed QA on that branch, we tag the release and merge it into the `master` branch.

+The branches `18f-pages` and `18f-pages-staging` _used_ to be the primary release and development branches, back when the site was hosted on `pages.18f.gov`.
+Those branches still auto deploy to 18F Pages, but will now only contain minimal redirects to the new site.

 ## Licenses and attribution

 ### A few parts of this project are not in the public domain